The 7 Best Nail Hole Fillers for MDF and Wood Trim

 • WHITE PUTTY – The oak wood putty is pre-mixed to color-match Minwax...

-Manufactured by America’s leading brand (MINWAX) in wood finishing and wood care products, Minwax 13616000 Wood Putty is one of the best popular products on our list for filing wood in the most natural way.
+Manufactured by America’s leading brand (MINWAX) in wood finishing and wood care products, Minwax 13616000 Wood Putty is one of the most popular products on our list for filing tiny holes in wood naturally.

-Available in 3.75-oz and 1-lb packages, you can choose the one that satisfies your job requirements.
+Its available in 3.75-oz and 1-lb packages, so you can choose the one that satisfies your job requirements.

 What I LikeWhat I Didn’t Like